 Abrasives (e.g. Silica and CaCo3), commonly called cleaning and polishing agents, make the mechanical action of brushing more effective and help to scrub away stains and polish your teeth so they look and feel clean.
 The abrasives found in our toothpaste help to remove things like plaque but are gentle enough on teeth that they don’t damage enamel.

-Humectants (e.g. Glycerin, PEG, and Sorbitol) provide a more pleasant brushing experience as they keep the toothpaste moist, hold ingredients together and help prevent the product from drying out.
+Humectants (e.g. Glycerine, PEG, and Sorbitol) provide a more pleasant brushing experience as they keep the toothpaste moist, hold ingredients together and help prevent the product from drying out.

-Surfactants (e.g. Sodium Alkyl Sulfate, Sodium Lauryl Sulfate) are foaming and cleaning agents that dislodge food particles, bacteria and plaque and help pull stains away from teeth.
+Surfactants (e.g. Sodium Alkyl Sulphate, Sodium Lauryl Sulphate) are foaming and cleaning agents that dislodge food particles, bacteria and plaque and help pull stains away from teeth.

 Pyrophosphates help with tartar protection.
 These ingredients prevent the formation of crystals that can eventually become tartar.